k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 - https://cloud.k2view.com (used to get intrucstions via Mailbox from the K2cloud platform orchestrator)
 - https://nexus.share.cloud.k2view.com (used to grab Fabric and k2-agent images)
 - https://github.com (used to grab the deployments Helm charts)

-> Notes:
->
+- Cluster shall have access to your data platforms/DBs, as required by the project.

-> * Container images as well as Helm charts can be hosted in your registry.
+> Note:  Container images as well as Helm charts can be hosted in your registry.
 If you consume them from there, please inform k2view team about, to be configured it at the K2cloud platform.

-> * Cluster shall have access to managed services or to your data platforms/DBs, as required by your .
+### Managed service Credentials

+For Fabric cluster namespace, like production, where massive data is handled, it is recommended to use managed services (like managed Postgres or bucket / blob storage).
+K2cloud is creating on-the-fly relevant managed resources, during such namespaces that need them.
+For this purpose, k2-agent namespace need to have credentials to make it.
+This can be achieved by using K8s cloud native credentials:

+* AWS: using IAM role ARN, attached to k2view-agent namespace service account.
+This shall be set at the k2-agent configuration
+* GCP: using service account.
+The GCP service account name and project ID shall be set at the k2-agent configuration.